-Here are some great tips to consider when organizing your garage.
+Here are some great tips to consider when cleaning and organizing your garage.

 3. Check Exterior Water Drainage Areas

-With winter winds, leaves falling and dirt that gets trapped by sludge and ice you should check your rain gutters and down spouts.
+With winter winds, leaves falling, and dirt trapped by sludge and ice, you should check your rain gutters and downspouts.
 Water blockage is a leading cause of damage to a home.

-Any type of activity on the roof can pose danger.
+Any activity on the roof can pose a danger.
 Consider calling in a pro.
-Cleaning costs average $70-$200 depending on your home.
+Cleaning costs average $119-$227, depending on your home.

-Check your ground exterior areas too.
-Standing ground water and water backups pose a risk to your foundation and other areas.
+Check your exterior ground areas too.
+Standing groundwater and water backups risk your foundation’s integrity and can cause damage in other areas.
 Use these tips to achieve better yard drainage.

 Dangerous bacteria can be lurking in your shower heads.
 “Showerheads are great places for microbial life to persist in the home.”

-Dirt tends to gravitate on fan blades.
-It's a breeding ground for dust mites too.
+Dirt tends to gravitate on ceiling fan blades.
+It’s a breeding ground for dust mites too.

-It's easy to forget these areas because they're often out of sight, however, not cleaning these regularly can be hazardous to your health.
+It’s easy to forget ceiling fan blades because they’re often out of sight, however, not cleaning these regularly can be hazardous to your health.